gourshete/new_theme/_posts/2020-03-28-reset_pk_sequence.md

 SELECT setval('your_table_id_seq', COALESCE((SELECT MAX(id)+1 FROM your_table), 1), false);
 ```

-- How to resolve from Rails console?
+- How to reset from Rails console?

 ```ruby
   ActiveRecord::Base.connection.reset_pk_sequence!('table_name')
 ```

-- How to achieve for all tables?
+- How to reset for all tables?

 ```ruby
 ActiveRecord::Base.connection.tables.each do |t|